radoslaw-panuszewski/typesafe-conventions-gradle-plugin/README.md

 As an alternative to `buildSrc`, you can use custom included build (typically named `build-logic`).
 The `typesafe-conventions` will fit nicely in this kind of setup.

-> [!WARNING]
-> Make sure that your included build is nested in the main build!
->
-> (for `buildSrc` it's always the case, but for custom included build it's possible to put it anywhere)

 As opposed to `buildSrc`, the included build can have multiple subprojects with convention plugins.
 For example, you can have something like this:
 ```bash
 .